alfanhui/Code-Challenges/README.md

 "But I don't know python!?": So long as you know a language like Java or C/CPP then you're pretty good to go.
 Just a few remarks about the python:

 ### 1. Python is an interpreter language, this means python code is run by 'python3 source.py' without compiling.
-Also, be to date, stick with python3.
+Also, be up to date, stick with python3.
 There is python 2.7, majority of code will run either way, but best to keep up-to-date.

 ### 2. Python loves indentations!
 You will see there little uses of {} in the code to define methods/functions.
 Below is a java/python method comparison:
 Java: